EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/README.md

 To plot the vacant buildings and median household income data sets together, a scatterplot was used.
 We can see that the trendline suggests a general inverse relationship.
 As the median household income increases, the total number of vacant buildings are less likely to be a prominent issue in the high-income neighborhoods.

+To look into the racial makeup, we analyzed the percent of Black and White residents in the neighborhoods and their relatinoship to number of total vacant buildings.

 ![insert4](VacantBuildingsBlackResidents.png)

-As the percent of Black residents in the neighborhoods increases, the total vacant buildings show a general upwards trend.
+As the percent of Black residents in the neighborhood increases, the total vacant buildings show a general upwards trend.

 ![insert5](VacantBuildingsWhiteResidents.png)

-As the percent of White residents in the neighborhoods increases, the total vacant buildings show a general downwards trend.
+As the percent of White residents in the neighborhood increases, the total vacant buildings show a general downwards trend.
 This is an inverse relationship to the graph regarding Black residents.

 ![insert6](PoliceDistrictVacantBuildings.png)